josephjaspers/blackcat_tensors/docs/benchmarks.md

 ----------------------------------------------------------------------------------------
 Time represents the total sum of each rep.

+BC time represents the performance of BC::Vector<double>.
+The baseline time is performance of the hardcoded implementation.

 Operation: `a = b + c - d / e`
 Repetitions: 10